Bootstrap Motion Forecasting With Self-Consistent Constraints: Related Work

-\textbf{Consistency Regularization.} Consistency Regularization has been fully studied in semi-supervised and self-supervised learning.
-Temporal related works~\cite{wang2019learning,lei2020blind,zhou2017unsupervised} have widely explored the idea for consistency in a cycle way.
-Most of the works apply pairwise matching and minimize the alignment difference through optical flow or correspondence matching to achieve the temporal smoothness.
-Some other works~\cite{sajjadi2016regularization,bachman2014learning,foldiak1991learning} apply consistency loss to the predictions from the same input with different transformations in order to obtain perturbations invariant representations.
-Considering the spatial and temporal continuity in the motion forecasting task, our work can be seen as the combination with both consistency.
+\textbf{Consistency Regularization.} Consistency regularization has been fully studied in semi-supervised and self-supervised learning.
+Temporally related works~\cite{wang2019learning,lei2020blind,zhou2017unsupervised} apply pairwise matching to minimize the alignment difference through optical flow or correspondence matching to achieve temporal smoothness.
+Other works~\cite{bachman2014learning,foldiak1991learning,Ouyang_2021_ICCV,sajjadi2016regularization,Wang_2021_ICCV,simard1991tangent} apply consistency constraints to predictions from the same input with different transformations in order to obtain perturbation-invariant representations. ~\cite{chakraborty2022improving, bhattacharyya2022ssl} reverse the temporal order or mask some information and generate pairwise consistency between these predicted trajectories. ~\cite{su2022narrowing} introduced consistency by examining the gap between agent-centric and scene-centric settings.

-\textbf{Multi-hypothesis Learning.} Motion forecasting task has naturally multi-modality due to the future uncertainties and difficulties in acquiring accurate groundtruth label.
-WTA~\cite{guzman2012multiple,sriram2019hierarchical} in multi-choice learning and its variants~\cite{makansi2019overcoming,rupprecht2017learning} incorporate with better distribution estimation to improve the training convergence, thus allow more multi-modality.
-Some anchor based methods~\cite{zeng2021lanercnn,chai2019multipath,phan2020covernet,breuer2021quo} introduce the pre-defined anchors based on Kinematics or roadgraph topology to implicitly provide guidance.
+\textbf{Multi-hypothesis Learning.} Motion forecasting task inherently has multi-modality due to the future uncertainties and difficulties in acquiring accurate ground-truth labels.
+WTA~\cite{guzman2012multiple,sriram2019hierarchical} in multi-choice learning and its variants~\cite{makansi2019overcoming,rupprecht2017learning} incorporate with better distribution estimation to improve the training convergence, thus allowing more multi-modality.
+Some anchor-based methods~\cite{breuer2021quo,chai2019multipath,phan2020covernet,zeng2021lanercnn} introduce pre-defined anchors based on kinematics or road graph topology to provide guidance.
 However, these methods only allow one target per training stage.
-Alternatively, we propose a Multi-Pseudo-Targets approach to provide more precise trajectory pseudo label through leveraging the power of pseudo label~\cite{lee2013pseudo}.
-We explicitly provide more than one target for each agent to model the multi-modality.
+Other methods~\cite{breuer2021quo,gu2021densetnt} try to generate multi-target for supervision with heavy handcrafted optimizations.
+We propose a Teacher-Target-Constraints approach to provide more precise trajectory teacher labels by leveraging the power of self-ensembling~\cite{lee2013pseudo,zheng2021se}.
+Multiple targets are explicitly provided to each agent to better model the multi-modality.